 Incorporated as a 501(c)(3) charity in 1978, Bessie Green Community, Inc., began serving its neighbors by opening a clothing barn, soup kitchen, and food pantry.

-Today, we continue to provide food and clothing to our neighbors, at no charge.
-We rely solely on donations from area churches, companies, businesses, and individuals to continue these services.
-We receive no funding from local, county, state, or federal sources.
+Help us as we continue to provide food and clothing to our neighbors.
+We rely on donations from area churches, Corporate Sponsorships, Foundation Grants and individual contributions.